 This means you have twenty-five years to pay off your entire debt.
 After paying off your mortgage debt, you will have the total of your monthly mortgage payment available for other purchases.

 1. End of the year tax deductions

 Everyone wants to save money on taxes.
 You get no tax breaks from paying rent, although when you buy a home, you will be able to deduct the interest your mortgage and most of your payments in the early stages that are related to interest.
-From April 15th, 2009, you can also deduct your property taxes; this means you can save a lot of money right away.
+On April 15th, 2009, you can also deduct your property taxes; this means you can save a lot of money right away.

 2. Being able to significantly increase the value of your assets

 You can often realize a large Capital Gain on your home if you stay in it for up to 25 years.
 Statistics also show that the national home price in the U.S. has risen 200%+ since 1968.
 You can get this type of return on most investments.
 Often your home value will keep up with inflation in addition to one or two percent.

 So you are trying to pay off your mortgage.
 In the process, you are building up equity in your home and as a result, you own more of your home as you pay off your mortgage.
 Again, you don’t get this benefit from renting.
 Your mortgage can be considered a forced savings plan which pays you back later on in life.

 4. More borrowing power